William Finn: Career

-Finn is a heavily autobiographical writer; he always writes his own lyrics.
-His topics have included the gay and Jewish experiences in contemporary America, and also family, belonging, sickness, healing, and loss.
+Finn was a heavily autobiographical writer; he always wrote his own lyrics.
+His topics included the gay and Jewish experiences in contemporary America, and also family, belonging, sickness, healing, and loss.
 According to a 2006 article, "The Washington Post called him 'the composer laureate of loss.'"

-Finn is especially noted for his work on what was to become a trilogy of short musicals Off-Broadway.
-In Trousers, March of the Falsettos, and Falsettoland all chronicle the lives of the character Marvin, his ex-wife Trina, his boyfriend, Whizzer, his psychiatrist, Mendel, and his son, Jason.
+Finn was especially noted for his work on what was to become a trilogy of short musicals Off-Broadway.
+In Trousers, March of the Falsettos, and Falsettoland.
+All of them chronicle the lives of the character Marvin; his ex-wife, Trina; his boyfriend, Whizzer; his psychiatrist, Mendel; and his son, Jason.
 Falsettos, the combination of the latter two parts of his Marvin Trilogy (March of the Falsettos and Falsettoland), opened on Broadway at the John Golden Theater on April 29, 1992, and ran for 486 performances.
-It went on to garner seven nominations at the 46th Tony Awards, winning two: the 1992 Tony Award for Best Original Score as well as the 1992 Tony Award for Best Book of a Musical, the latter shared with James Lapine.
+It went on to garner seven nominations at the 46th Tony Awards, winning two: the 1992 Tony Award for Best Original Score as well as the 1992 Tony Award for Best Book of a Musical, the latter Finn shared with James Lapine.

-A critically acclaimed revival opened on September 29, 2016 at the Walter Kerr Theater and went on to garner five nominations at the 71st Tony Awards, including Best Revival.
+A critically acclaimed revival opened on September 29, 2016, at the Walter Kerr Theater and went on to garner five nominations at the 71st Tony Awards, including Best Revival.

 With Lapine, Finn penned a musical loosely based on his near-death experience following brain surgery, exploring the role of music in his life and recovery.
 The musical's main character is a man who has what may be a terminal arteriovenous malformation (AVM).
 Finn's longtime partner, Arthur Salvadore, is represented by the character Roger Delli-Bovi.
 Finn's mother is also present in the piece.
-That musical, A New Brain, starred Malcolm Gets, Kristin Chenoweth and Chip Zien, and premiered Off-Broadway at the Lincoln Center Theater in 1998.
+That musical, A New Brain, starred Malcolm Gets, Kristin Chenoweth and Chip Zien, and premiered at the then Off-Broadway venue, the Lincoln Center Theater in 1998.
 The musical won the 1999 Outer Critics Circle Award for Outstanding Off-Broadway Musical.
 The UK premiere was at the 2005 Edinburgh Festival Fringe.